ansys/scade-design-rules/doc/source/rules/naming/name_shall_start_with.rst

-.. index:: single: Name Shall Start With
+.. index:: single: Name shall start with

 Name shall start with
 =====================